sleekmason/Lilidog/README.md

 ### Versions:

 There are three versions of Lilidog.
-This is the stable only build. <br/>
+This is the stable only build, and generally recommended. <br/>

 For the minimal build: <br/>
 https://github.com/sleekmason/Liliflux